ilnazTayebi/PostgresSemiRaw/README.md

 This example assumes that:

  * PostresRAW is used
- * POSTGRES_* environment variables are defined and link to PostgresRAW
+ * `POSTGRES_*` environment variables are defined and link to PostgresRAW
- * PostgresRAW configuration file is expected to be found in /data
+ * PostgresRAW configuration file is expected to be found in `/data`
  * the watched folder (containing raw data files to be automatically registered) is `/datasets`
  * the folder containing the NoDB configuration file is `/data`, and the file itself is found in `/data/pgdata/snoop.conf`

-To see the web UI go to: http://localhost:5555/static/raw_demo.html
+To see the web UI, browse http://localhost:5555.

-## 2. Using the sniffer with PostgresRAW
+## Using the sniffer with PostgresRAW

 In PostgresRAW mode, the sniffer of PostgresRAW-UI detects CSV files in the folder given by the **folder** argument.
 The inferrer module then infers their schema and creates corresponding dummy tables in the given database **dbname** (more details below).